Diero/howest-digitaalvormgever/README.md

 ## Release Notes

+### 1.5
+- fix error in the `domcontentloaded` snippet
+- added `wdd-fetch-get-with-autorization` snippet

 ### 1.4.2
-- Small error
+- Small typo change

 ### 1.4.1
-- changed wdd-fetch-* to new syntax
+- changed `wdd-fetch-*` to new syntax
-- changed wdd-random to new syntax
+- changed `wdd-random` to new syntax
+- Changed the JS Snippets for `wdd` to use fat arrow functions

 ### 1.3.1
-- Fixed small type in
+- Fixed small typo in
     - `mct-data-get` (GET)

 ### 1.3